ywkao/hgc-dqmgui/README.md

 # HGCAL DQM GUI Layout and Plugins

 This repository tracks CMS DQM GUI layouts and rendering plugins for HGCAL system tests.

+### Contributing

+For changes to this repository, please submit pull requests directly to this project.

+### Integration

 To integrate into the official CMS DQM GUI for monitoring at the CMS control room (Point 5), create a pull request at: https://github.com/dmwm/deployment